na-na-hi/renget/archive/smgenlorePh2P2.md

 ***

-not!Post-credits time and it's just monologuing.
+not!Post-credits time and it's just monologuing between Shiva and Atlas.

    tl;dr Apparently all this time, the issue was that the Gods were wrong because they were working to their own end to 'fix things' as they thought things were broken, and this was wrong because reasons.
    Shiva fixing everything by the way he sees things is fine because reasons, because he is correct and morally justified because reasons.
 Shiva is somehow more powerful than the Worshippower-independant Tiamat and Cthulhu *(the Primordial and the Outer-Being pre-Primordial)* despite him or his Pantheon never being as much as alluded to, because reasons.
 Shiva being more powerful than literally the entire Divine Realm's collective and combined Worshippower is just because reasons.
 Shiva reaching the commandline / Abyssal Waters before everyone else is never explained, but he got there because reasons.
-The part where things were actually broken on a 'Da Rulez' level *(you know, limited Worshippower, increasing amount of Gods)* doesn't matter because reasons.
+The part where things were actually broken on a 'Da Rulez' level *(you know, limited Worshippower, increasing amount of Gods)* doesn't matter because reasons, but they've got a full new tank of fuel now because reasons.
 Everyone is somehow on the same line to not destroy the Universe because reasons, and this means they'll work together to keep le balance because reasons *(Loki won't want to undermine Shiva's assumed superiority, The Morrigan won't weave another grand conflict, Fenrir / Hel / Jormungandr don't want to kill everything, Apophis / Cthulhu / other potential future Apocalypse deities are ???)* - because reasons.
    Everybody loves ~~Raymond~~ Shiva because reasons.
    Kali didn't show up to the Hindu Apocalypse because reasons.
 No more major wars (because reasons), but there will still be minor conflicts because apparently they're inevitable (because reasons), which won't get too big (......because reasons).
 Apparently there's going to be new threats that weren't around before because ~~reasons~~ the game is still getting updates, and new Gods are pretty obviously inevitable, but they won't be \*too\* bad or Universe-threatening because reasons.
 When another Great Old One inevitably shows up as the game gets updates *(despite Cthulhu being a scrub in their internal scope of power-levels)*, it somehow won't be enough to challenge Shiva's statement here on things never bubbling up to Apocalypse-tier events again because - you guessed it - reasons.
    Because reasons.